MerylWang/GithubRepos/README.md

 - `gh_repos/`: Django project files
   - `urls.py`: router
+  - `settings`: configure things here, such as switching between mysql and dblite database
 - `repos/`: Django app files
   - `models.py`: defines models
   - `serializers.py`: convert model instances to JSON so that the frontend can work with the received data